KazaiMazai/Crocodil/README.md

 ## ⚠️ Limitations
 - **Circular Dependencies**: Crocodil cannot detect circular references during compile-time yet.
-- **Dependency Safety**: While read/write access to the injected instances is synchronized, the injected instances are not automatically thread-safe.
+- **Thread Safety**: While read/write access to the injected instances is synchronized, the injected instances are not automatically thread-safe.